Tuition and Financial Aid

 The FAFSA Overview

-Check out this video for info about how to fill out the FAFSA properly as an independent student.
+Check out this video or watch below for information about how to fill out the FAFSA properly as an independent student.
 All students at AUA are independent students.

 FAFSA Help with Questions 27-30: